 Parameter Description kernel.shmmni The maximum number of segments. kernel.shmmax The maximum size of a shared memory segment (bytes).
 This parameter must be set before automatically starting the IBM Spectrum Protect server on system startup. kernel.shmall The maximum allocation of shared memory pages (pages). kernel.sem (SEMMSL) There are four values for the kernel.sem parameter.
 The maximum semaphores per array. parameter.
 (SEMMNS) The maximum semaphores per system.
 (SEMOPM) The maximum operations per semaphore call.
 (SEMMNI) The maximum number of arrays. kernel.msgmni The maximum number of system-wide message queues. kernel.msgmax The maximum size of messages (bytes). kernel.msgmnb The default maximum size of queue (bytes). kernel.randomize_va_space The kernel.randomize_va_space parameter configures the use of memory ASLR for the kernel.
-Disable ASLR because it can cause errors for the Db2 software.
+Enable ASLR for V7.1 and later servers.
 To learn more details about the Linux ASLR and Db2, see technote 1365583. vm.swappiness The vm.swappiness parameter defines whether the kernel can swap application memory out of physical random access memory (RAM).
 For more information about kernel parameters, see the Db2 product information. vm.overcommit_memory The vm.overcommit_memory parameter influences how much virtual memory the kernel permits allocating.
 For more information about kernel parameters, see the Db2 product information.